 - One copy of a completed and signed funding agreement, to be issued upon approval to designated recipients of the award funds.
 The information for payees will be filled out on the form.

 - A W-9 or W-8BEN for all payment recipients (W-9 is for U.S. citizens or permanent residents; W-8BEN is for non-U.S. citizens).

-This fellowship award funding will NOT be sent directly to a university or other institutions, and there are no indirect costs associated with these funds.
+This award funding will NOT be sent directly to a university or other institutions, and there are no overhead, fringe, or indirect costs associated with these funds.
 These payments will be made to an individual or individuals and then distributed or applied to project-related expenses as decided by the lead investigators.
 The recipients of these awards will be solely responsible for all tax reporting and ramifications.